FroggyWoggy82/Notifs/MVC-PLAN.md

 ## Current Status

-- **Partially Implemented**: The MVC architecture has been partially implemented with models, controllers, and routes for tasks and weight features.
+- **Mostly Implemented**: The MVC architecture has been implemented for most features including tasks, weight, goals, habits, and notifications.
 - **Server File**: The server.js file has been updated to use the modular structure.
 - **Dependencies**: Swagger dependencies have been added for API documentation.
+- **Remaining Features**: Days Since, Workouts, and Recipes still need to be converted to MVC pattern.

 ## Next Steps